REBUTTAL OF SAVONAROLA BY A FORMER ACOLYTE

 Venice, Giolito, 1548.

-8vo, ff. [viii], 100; printed in Roman and italic types; with woodcut printer’s device and numerous initials throughout; one or two instances of faint marginal dampstaining, but a very good copy in contemporary limp vellum.
+8vo, ff. [viii], 100; roman and italic letter, woodcut printer’s device and numerous initials throughout; one or two instances of faint marginal dampstaining, but a very good copy in contemporary limp vellum, spine lined with printed waste; headband split, a few small chips at joints, ties perished.

 £1500